oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Suggested milestones**:

 1. Finalize full technical plan (including UI mocks) explaining how the fallbacks-to-hints recharacterization will be carried out.
 Implement any necessary datastore and backend logic changes, as well as all necessary migrations.
-2. Implement any necessary UI changes, and iterate on them until we have evidence (from user testing) that students find the hints functionality intuitive, and that creators know that they need to specify hints.
-Complete and launch the frontend, and get feedback from learners and creators.
+2. Implement any necessary UI changes.
+Iterate on the UI until we have evidence (from user testing) that students find the hints functionality intuitive, and that creators are aware that they need to specify hints and find it easy to do so.
+Complete and launch the frontend.
 3. Based on the feedback gathered in milestone 2, find other ways to help or encourage learners to complete the explorations they start, and implement at least one of these.

 **Notes**:
-- Proposals should give a very concrete description of how hints will work (e.g., what is the trigger for when they’re displayed), and what the frontend UI/UX for the learner will look like.
+- Proposals should give a very concrete description of how hints will work (e.g. what is the trigger for when they’re displayed), and what the frontend UI/UX for the learner will look like.
 (We suggest taking a look at how your favourite puzzle games handle this sort of thing; you might find some inspiration there!)
 Proposals should also explain clearly how exploration creators will specify hints, with an eye towards making it as convenient as possible for them to do so.
 - Stronger proposals will discuss multiple possible approaches, make reasoned arguments for and against them, and use these to come up with an informed decision.
 - Proposals should give some ideas for possible projects in milestone 3.